Infant crying, fussing, and colic

 of colic among hunter-gatherers often concern groups like the San or Baka, peoples who show

 evidence of long-term genetic isolation from surrounding agricultural

 More information about infant crying

-If you have a young baby who cries inconsolably, be sure to consult
+You can read more about keep babies calm in this evidence-based guide.
+But if you have a young baby who cries inconsolably, be sure to consult

 your pediatrician and get your baby screened for disease.
 Check out my